-Before you start the conversation, consult Robert Half’s annual Salary Guides to get up-to-date information about average starting salaries for the position in your region.
+Before you start the conversation, consult Robert Half’s Salary Guides to get up-to-date information about average starting salaries for the position in your region.

 Whether you decide to negotiate or not, make sure to communicate your excitement about joining the team once you sign on the dotted line.
 You want to start your first job after college on the right foot.

 You may feel a lot of things on the first day of your first job after college, from nervousness and anxiety to gratitude and elation.
 No matter what you’re feeling, make a great impression on your first day at your new job.
 Dress the part, arrive early, listen carefully and ask questions at the appropriate junctures.
 In short, be prepared to position yourself for success from the get-go.